drizzle-team/drizzle-northwind-benchmarks/README.md

 2. Current repository has separate folders for each library to run benchmarks

-3. Main folder, where all benchmarks were run against are in `common` folder.
-It has a set of groups divided by query, that should be executed to get info from database
+3. Main folder where all benchmarks were run against are in `common` folder.
+It has a set of groups divided by query that should be executed to get info from database

 ## How to run benchmarks